KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-pages.md

 ---
-title: Introduction to Kirigami Pages
+title: Kirigami Pages
 weight: 3
 description: Pages are containers for your content
 ---

-## Kirigami Pages
+## `Kirigami.Page`

-Kirigami apps are typically organized in {{< api-link module="kirigami2" link="org::kde::kirigami::Page" name="Page" >}}
-  Pages.
-Those are the different ‘Screens’ of an app.
+Kirigami apps are typically organized in [Pages](docs:kirigami2;org::kde::kirigami::Page) Those are the different ‘Screens’ of an app.
 If you come from the Android world you can think of them as the view part of activities.
 In our case we want to have an initial page that offers to enter a stop or a destination and opens a new page that shows a list of possible routes.
 Clicking on one of the list items opens a new page with a detailed view about the connections.

-Pages are organized in a pagestack where pages can be pushed and popped.
+Pages are organized in a pagestack where they can be pushed and popped.
 On a phone only the topmost page is shown, whereas on a larger screen (desktop or tablet) multiple pages can be shown next to each other.